 Here are some tips to help stop your Schnauzer from chewing on everything:

-Yes, your Schnauzer can get into trouble if he gets out of his cage/kennel.
-Some common problems that Schnauzers can get into include getting lost, becoming tangled in their leash, and attacking other animals.
+Your Schnauzer can get into trouble if he gets out of his cage/kennel.
+Some common problems Schnauzers can encounter include getting lost, becoming tangled in their leash, and attacking other animals.
 It is important to keep your Schnauzer supervised at all times when he is out of his cage/kennel.
-Make sure to have an appropriate fence installed around your property to prevent your Schnauzer from escaping.
+Ensure an appropriate fence is installed around your property to prevent your Schnauzer from escaping.

 There are many good breeds of dogs for apartment living, but schnauzers may be the best for you.
 They are high-energy dogs that need plenty of physical and mental stimulation.
 Schnauzers are best suited for homes with at least one other dog, as they can get along well with others and play together.
-Schnauzers can be difficult to housetrain, so it is important to start with the right training regimen.
+Schnauzers can be difficult to housetrain, so starting with the right training regimen is important.